 More people will require more tax revenue to support services to communities and to provide more work opportunities.
 Having no state income tax and a low tax base makes Florida an attractive option for businesses looking to relocate or to establish themselves here.
-Since tourism supports this tax structure, Florida can be a strong player in the global economic development arena so that state government doesn't need to invest in controversial incentive programs that pick corporate winners and losers.
+Since tourism supports this tax structure, Florida can be a strong player in the global economic development arena.
 More businesses moving into and starting up in the state will lead to a strong economy, as well as more and better employment options for Floridians.